frederic-perez/AmE-dictionary/dictionary.md

 __silver lining__
 __silverplate__ _v_
 __simmer down__
-__simmer__ (simmers, simmering) :four: _v_ (of water or food that is being heated) Stay just below boiling point while bubbling gently. _The goulash was simmering slowly in the oven._ _Syn_ boil gently, not quite boil, cook gently, poach _The Family Corleone is filled with the smell of simmering tomato sauce._ :es: hervir a fuego lento, estar a punto de hervir
+__simmer__ _v_ :five: (simmers, simmering) (of water or food that is being heated) Stay just below boiling point while bubbling gently. _The goulash was simmering slowly in the oven._ _Syn_ boil gently, not quite boil, cook gently, poach _The Family Corleone is filled with the smell of simmering tomato sauce._ :es: hervir a fuego lento, estar a punto de hervir
-__simmer__ _v_
 __sinew__ :three::shit:
 __sinewy__ _adj_ :five::shit: _A sinewy man._
 __singed__ _v_